 In this circuit, the relay performs no logic function whatsoever.
 Rather, it merely “amplifies” the signal sent by the dashboard toggle switch to send or halt power to the bank of high-power lights.
 Without the relay, a much heavier-duty toggle switch would have to be installed in the dashboard of this vehicle to safely and reliably make and break the light circuit.

-An industrial example of an interposing relay between mismatched devices is shown here, where a DC output proximity switch must trigger an input channel to a Programmable Logic Controller (PLC) rated for 120 volts AC:
+An industrial example of an interposing relay between mismatched devices is shown here, where an AC output proximity switch must trigger an input channel to a Programmable Logic Controller (PLC) rated for only 24 volts DC:

 Again, the relay in this system performs no logic function but merely allows the proximity switch to drive one of the PLC input channels.
-Directly connecting the proximity switch to one of the input channels of the PLC is not a practical option, because this particular PLC input requires 120 volts AC to activate, and our proximity switch operates on 24 volts DC.
-The mismatch between switch voltage and PLC input voltage requires us to use the relay to “interpose” between the switch and PLC.
+Directly connecting the proximity switch to one of the input channels of the PLC is not a practical (or safe) option because this particular PLC input requires 24 volts DC to activate, and our proximity switch operates on 120 volts AC, which would likely damage or destroy the PLC input.
+The mismatch between the switch voltage and the PLC input voltage requires us to use the relay to “interpose” between the switch and PLC.
 When the proximity switch senses an object nearby, its output activates, which in turn energizes the relay coil.
-When the relay contact magnetically closes, it completes a circuit for 120 volts AC to reach input channel 0 on the PLC, thereby energizing it.
+When the relay contact magnetically closes, it completes a circuit for 24 volts DC to reach input channel 0 on the PLC, thereby energizing it.

-An important detail in this relay circuit is the inclusion of a commutating diode in parallel with the relay coil, the purpose being to dissipate the coil’s stored energy upon de-energization when the proximity switch turns off.
+An important detail in this relay circuit is the inclusion of a commutating, or flyback diode in parallel with the relay coil, the purpose being to dissipate the coil’s stored energy upon de-energization when the proximity switch turns off.
 Without this diode in place, the coil’s “kickback” voltage (which may reach hundreds of volts in potential) will destroy the proximity switch’s output transistor.

 Note how this commutating diode appears to be connected “backwards” with regard to the polarity of the 24 volt DC power source: cathode toward the source’s positive pole and anode toward the source’s negative pole.
 This is intentional, as we do not wish to have the diode conduct when power is applied to the relay coil through the proximity switch.
 The diode only turns on when the polarity reverses, which is what happens when the proximity switch turns off and the relay coil’s magnetic field collapses (now acting as a source rather than as a load).
 As the relay coil temporarily outputs a “reverse” voltage, the diode gives that coil a continuous path for its current while dropping a low voltage (about 0.7 volts DC), dissipating the coil’s stored energy in the form of heat at the diode.